pfdubois/BridgeBidding/source/NoTrump.rst

    - 4♣ is plain :ref:`Gerber <Gerber>`, asking opener how many Aces they have.

 Note that having checked for a fit, the responder may know whether there is a fit or not but the opener does not know it yet.
+So:

-So, a sequence like 1N - 2♣ - 2♠ - 4N is a :term:`quantitative` raise, not Ace-asking; and 4♣! is asking for Aces with :ref:`Gerber <Gerber>` and agreeing to the suit.
+* 1N - 2♣ - 2♠ - 4N is a :term:`quantitative` raise, not Ace-asking; and
+* 1N - 2♣ - 2♠ - 4♣! is :ref:`Gerber <Gerber>`.

+If you have found a spade fit and want to bid Blackwood or RKC over 2♠︎, you can't do it yet; bid 3♥︎! (power raise) and after opener shows a control or bids some level of spades, then 4N will be available.

+The point is that in the first case, responder may know we have a spade fit but the opener does not, so 4N cannot be Ace-asking because the person being asked doesn't know the fit has been found.

 .. rubric::
    Opener's Third Bid